raymondtay/Huff/README.md

 ## Running locally via `sbt`

-If its done properly, you would have a 2-node cluster communicating internal via ports `2551` and `2551` and the `Http` service would be available via `8080` and `8081`.
+When running locally, a user process typically cannot `bind` to a local port _twice_ and therefore we need to bind to different ports.
+If its done properly, you would have a 2-node cluster communicating internal via ports `2551` and `2552` and the `Http` service would be available via `8080` and `8081`.

 ### An example ...